weirichd/SandpileKata/README.md

 ### BONUS

 Attempt challenge levels 1-4 using a grid of hexagons instead of squares (i.e. a "honeycomb").
-In this setting the threashold for toppling will be six instead of four.
+In this setting the threshold for toppling will be six instead of four.